 We usually find at this stage that we sometimes hear back from you straight away to book in an appointment, or we may not hear from you for another 3, 6, 12 months while you consider your finances.
 Regardless, we will remain in contact with you and on hand to answer any further questions.
 It’s what we do.

 We sense your urgency here, we get it, you are excited and we love that!
 The possibility of making your dream a reality is the next chapter towards creating that future home with your family!
 We get moving and book your appointment for the builder to come and meet you.
 The appointment with the builder is imperative.
-Here, we will commit our time to understand you, your family’s needs, dedicating ourselves wholly to ensuring you understand the possibilities of what you can achieve with your home and discussing those ever important solutions with you, while managing your budget expectations.
+Here, we will commit our time to understand you, your family’s needs, dedicating ourselves wholly to ensuring you understand the possibilities of what you can achieve with your home and discussing those ever-important solutions with you, while managing your budget expectations.

 So how long after your appointment will it be until you receive our detailed quote I hear you ask?
 We will deliver your detailed build cost estimate via email within 3-5 days of an appointment!
 Yes, just like that!
 No waiting for 2, 3 or 4+ weeks.
 Just 3-5 days!

 Why so quick?
-Because you have invested in us for your consultation, we have invested and committed our time into you to ensure that you are provided with the answers you need as quickly as possible so that we can help get you going.
+Because you have invested in us for your consultation, we have invested and committed our time to you to ensure that you are provided with the answers you need as quickly as possible so that we can help get you going.

 It’s all about moving forward, helping you get to that next step quicker, helping you understand what is required, helping you and your family get what you want.